FrancisPagaud/francispagaud.github.io/_pages/about.md

 My second passion is teaching and science popularization, and I am currently Teaching Assistant in Thermodynamics II at ETH Zürich.

 In my personal life, I am into rugby, badminton, outdoor activities, music and books.

-You are more than welcome to send me an e-mail if you want to discuss any of these topics with me.
+You are more than welcome to send me an e-mail if you want to discuss any of these topics with me!